-Although it may not feel so at times, Windows 10 is a definite improvement over previous versions in many ways.
-But it can also feel slow and sluggish when it isn’t configured properly.
-Of the many ways to improve Windows 10 performance, there’s one lesser-known feature that you should know more about: SuperFetch.
+Windows 10 is a definite improvement over previous versions in many ways—but it can also feel slow and sluggish when it isn’t configured properly.
+Of the many ways to improve Windows 10 performance, there’s one lesser-known feature that you should know about: Superfetch.

 The idea is that when you do want to run the app, it will launch much faster because it’s already preloaded in memory.

-By default, SuperFetch is designed to take up all remaining RAM space with preloaded apps.
-But don’t fret because it only deals with unused memory.
-As soon as your system needs more RAM (perhaps to load an app that wasn’t preloaded), it relinquishes the needed memory.
+By default, Superfetch is designed to take up all your available RAM space with preloaded apps.
+Don’t worry: it only deals with unused memory.
+As soon as your system needs more RAM (e.g. to load an app that wasn’t preloaded), it relinquishes the needed memory as necessary.

-Note that SuperFetch is not the same thing as Prefetch, which is the preloading memory manager that was introduced back in Windows XP.
-In fact, SuperFetch is the successor to Prefetch.
-The difference is that Prefetch did not analyze usage patterns over time and adjust its preloading parameters accordingly.
+Note that Superfetch is not the same thing as Prefetch, which is the preloading memory manager that was introduced back in Windows XP.
+Superfetch is actually the successor to Prefetch.
+What’s the difference?
+Prefetch did not analyze usage patterns over time and adjust its preloading parameters accordingly.

-For the most part, SuperFetch is useful.
-If you have a modern PC with at least average specs, SuperFetch most likely runs so smoothly that you won’t ever notice it.
-There’s a good chance SuperFetch is running on your system right now and you didn’t even know, did you?
+For the most part, Superfetch is useful.
+If you have a modern PC with average specs or better, Superfetch most likely runs so smoothly that you won’t ever notice it.
+There’s a good chance Superfetch is already running on your system right now and you didn’t even know.

-- SuperFetch doesn’t eliminate the need to load apps into RAM but simply relocates the loading to an earlier time.
-Whenever that loading happens, your system will experience the same slowdown as if you were launching the app without SuperFetch.
+- Superfetch doesn’t eliminate the need to load apps into RAM.
+Rather, it relocates the loading to an earlier time.
+Whenever that loading happens, your system still experiences the same slowdown as if you were launching the app without Superfetch.

-If you want to boost performance on a RAM-sparse system, we recommend tweaking the virtual memory limit and tweaking the visual effects.
-You can also try these tips for faster startup and shutdown as well as these tips for optimized gaming on Windows 10.
+Note: To boost performance on a RAM-sparse system, we recommend tweaking the Windows virtual memory limit and tweaking Windows visual effects.
+You can also try these tips for faster startup and shutdown.

 Using the Services App